 At the conference, Fiifi had the courage to stand up in front of 250 people and pay tribute to his late mother, in remembrance of her.

 Working with the charity has helped Fiifi to make new friends, and feel part of a community.
 He is also promoting sport, and has been raising money for the charity by putting on a snooker event at the local snooker club.

 As a result of all this, Fiifi has become much more confident, and his communication has improved significantly.
-Staff said “Fiifi has overcome so much in his life.
-He’s a real asset to us, an inspiration, and role model to the other individuals – showing them that anything can be achieved!”
+One of his support team said “Fiifi has overcome so much in his life.
+He’s a real asset to us, an inspiration, and role model to the other people we support – showing them that anything can be achieved!”
 Recently, Fiifi organised the Stay Up Late Halloween Party, which raised money and awareness for the campaign.
 Amazing work Fiifi, well done!